 - Assessment of the performance of individual members of the Executive Board and process for the self-assessment of the Supervisory Board;

-- (Re-)appointment of members of the Supervisory Board and members of the Executive Board;
+- (Re-)appointments of members of the Supervisory Board and members of the Executive Board;

 - An Executive Board member’s acceptance of membership of the Supervisory Board of another listed company;